Nick Partridge: Activism

 These roles reflect his broader commitment to evidence-based healthcare, public and patient involvement, and ethical policy development within the NHS and research institutions.

 Honours and recognition

 Partridge was appointed Officer of the Order of the British Empire (OBE) in 1999 for services to people with HIV and AIDS.
 He was knighted in the 2009 New Year Honours for his outstanding contributions to healthcare.

-He was awarded an honorary Doctor of Letters (DLitt) from Keele University in 2008 and an honorary Doctor of Science (DSc) from De Montfort University in 2011.
+He was awarded honorary doctorates from Keele University in 2008 and De Montfort University in 2011.

 In 2006, he was declared one of the 100 most influential gay and lesbian people in Britain by The Independent; and in 2010 was ranked 75th (rising from 89th the previous year) in the same list.

 Later work

 Since stepping down from the Terrence Higgins Trust in 2013, Partridge has continued his involvement in public health, research strategy, and non-profit leadership.
 His advisory roles have helped shape healthcare policy and research direction, particularly in areas of inclusivity, patient engagement and sexual health.